-Decent horizontal viewing angles on this IPS panel LG 43UD79-B monitor.
-The image remains accurate for relatively large angles from the center, and this is great.
+Decent horizontal viewing angles on the IPS panel LG 43UD79-B. The image remains accurate for relatively large angles from the center, and this is great.

 The vertical viewing angles of the LG 43UD79 are very good.
-They will not cause any uniformity issues even when you view the monitor from up close.
+They won't cause any uniformity issues even when you view the monitor from up close.

-The gray uniformity of the LG monitor is good.
-There is a little clouding and some dirty screen effect present when browsing the web, but most people won't notice it.
+The gray uniformity of this LG monitor is good.
+There's a little clouding and some dirty screen effect present when browsing the web, but most people won't notice it.

 The black uniformity is very bad.
 In the intentionally overexposed test image above, you can observe the clouding that forms on either side of the screen.
-This will not look as severe in person.
+This won't look as severe in person.

 The post calibration color accuracy of the LG 43UD79-B is excellent.
 We changed the picture mode to Custom and set the RGB colors to 58-42-25, the Luminance setting to 16 and the Contrast to 70.
 This gave us the results that you see above which are excellent in terms of color accuracy.